JuliaLang/www.julialang.org/blog/2021/12/blogpost.md

 ## Benchmark configuration

+Benchmark code and raw results can be found in [this repository](https://github.com/krynju/dtable_benchmarks).

-Benchmarks were performed on a desktop with the following specifications:
+All benchmark runs were performed on a desktop with the following specifications:
 - CPU: Ryzen 5800X 8 cores / 16 threads
 - Memory: 32 GB DDR4 RAM
 - Julia: master/1.8 (custom branch)